luisdralves/LPOO1617_T1G3/README.md

 - Check if player can mortgage his properties
 - Check if player plays again after double dice roll
 - Check if player goes to jail after 3 double dice rolls in succession
-- Check if other players can acquire property via action after player refuses to buy it
+- Check if other players can acquire property via auction after player refuses to buy it